Bahren Shaari: Other appointments

-He was appointed to the board of the Maritime and Port Authority of Singapore in 2000, and stepped down in 2012.
+He was appointed to the board of the Maritime and Port Authority of Singapore (MPA) in 2000, and stepped down in 2012.
 He has been an independent director of the Singapore Press Holdings since April 2012.

-Bahren was conferred the Public Service Star Medal in 2018.
-He received the Public Service Medal by the President of Singapore in 2008.
+Bahren was awarded the Public Service Medal in 2008.
+He was conferred the Public Service Star Medal in 2018.

 On 1 April 2017, Bahren was appointed as an alternate member to the Council of Presidential Advisers to serve a term of four years.
 He was then appointed as a full member on 9 January 2020.

-Private life
+Personal life

 Bahren's wife, June Rusdon, is the founder of Learning Vision Group and Chief Executive of BusyBees Asia.
 They have three children.